ksator/continuous-integration-with-python/README.md

 py.test --doctest-modules --cov=maths3.py --cov-report term-missing -v
 ```
 ##  setup.cfg file:
-you can use a setup.cfg file at the root of the project with configuration options (ignore maths2.py, cov-report term-missing, ....) to then invoke your tests with a simple call to py.test.
+You can use a setup.cfg file at the root of the project with configuration options (ignore maths2.py, cov-report term-missing, ....) to then invoke your tests with a simple call to py.test.
-more details:
+More details:
 https://ilovesymposia.com/2014/10/13/continuous-integration-in-python-3-set-up-your-test-configuration-files/
 http://pytest.org/latest/customize.html
 http://coverage.readthedocs.io/en/latest/config.html

 ## python syntax check:
-you can use the module py_compile to validate the syntax of a python script.
+You can use the module py_compile to validate the syntax of a python script.
 ```
 python -m py_compile maths.py
 ```